 The journey continues by gleaning the truth found in the Word and applying it to your life.
-The benefits outshine any fleeting worldly pleasure!
+The benefits of walking with God outshine any fleeting worldly pleasure!

 Therefore as you have received Christ Jesus the Lord, so walk in Him.
 Colossians 2:6

 This is the key verse for the 15 Days of Walking with God online event.
 Once you’ve received Jesus as your Savior, you’re commanded to walk in Him.
 But you’re not alone in this.
-God will walk with you now just as He walked with Adam and Eve in the Garden of Eden (Genesis 3:8; 2 Corinthians 6:16).
+God will walk with you now just as He walked in the Garden of Eden in Adam and Eve’s day (Genesis 3:8; 2 Corinthians 6:16).

 He desires a relationship with you.
 Walking with God isn’t just about walking away from sin but into a thriving relationship with your Creator!